Rule 4501-8-09 | Course requirements.

 (6) Instructors shall ensure that a student's first thirty minutes of training occurs in an area that is reasonable free from pedestrian and vehicular traffic, and that first thirty minutes does not include operation of a vehicle on primary traffic arteries, main highway routes, and other thoroughfares that carry a large amount of traffic;

-(7) During times of behind-the-wheel training, use of any items or behavior that causes unreasonable distraction shall be prohibited.
-No eating or drinking by the students shall be permitted in the vehicle during times of training or while the vehicle is in motion;
+(7) During times of behind-the-wheel training, use of any items or behavior that causes unreasonable distraction is prohibited.
+No eating or drinking by the students is permitted in the vehicle during times of training or while the vehicle is in motion;

 (9) An on-road evaluation of the student's ability to drive shall be performed at the end of the four hours.
 The evaluation shall be based upon basic driving skills and the student's good faith effort to perform the basic skills.

-(H) The total training a student receives shall not exceed six hours in one day, including both classroom or online instruction and behind-the-wheel training.
+(H) The total training a student receives shall not exceed six hours in one day, including both classroom, virtual, or online instruction and behind-the-wheel training.

-(I) Classroom instruction, online instruction and behind-the-wheel training shall consist of no less than sixty minutes for each hour credited towards the completion of the required training.
+(I) Classroom instruction, virtual instruction, online instruction and behind-the-wheel training consists of no less than sixty minutes for each hour credited towards the completion of the required training.
 Time taken for breaks shall not be included when calculating completion of the required instruction.

 (J) Except for an online abbreviated adult course, students shall be taught and supervised by a licensed instructor.
 Licensed instructors shall instruct students only under the authority and guidance of a licensed driver training school.